Application of Volcano Plots in Analyses of mRNA Differential Expressions with Microarrays: Regularized -statistic as a joint filtering criterion

-What is the relationship between robust variance estimation and volcano plots?
-FC can be considered to be the special case when variances of all genes are equal, $t$-statistic of course contains gene-specific variance, and $t_{sam}$ in Eq.(\ref{eq-sam}) is somewhere in-between.
-Rewrite $|\langle \log E_1 \rangle - \langle \log E_0 \rangle|$ as $\delta$, $\sqrt{ s_1^2/n_1 + s_0^2/n_0}$ as $s$, the regularized $t$-statistic in Eq.(\ref{eq-sam}) can be split into two terms \citep{zhang}:
+What is the relationship between robust variance estimation or regularization discussed in the last section and the volcano plot?
+If FC can be considered to be the special case when variances of all genes are equal, $t$-statistic of course contains gene-specific variance, then $t_{sam}$ in Eq.(\ref{eq-sam}) is somewhere in-between \citep{zhang}.
+Rewrite $|\langle \log_{10} E_1 \rangle - \langle \log_{10} E_0 \rangle|$ as $\delta$ (log-fold-change), $\sqrt{ s_1^2/n_1 + s_0^2/n_0}$ as $s$ (standard error), the regularized $t$-statistic in Eq.(\ref{eq-sam}) can be split into two terms \citep{zhang}: